Eviction by High Court writ of possession

 The High Court has the power to stay or set aside a writ of possession, or writ of control.
 [13] Applications to the High Court should be made on form N244.

-If the stay or set aside is granted it is important that, where possible, the tenant informs the HCEO of this fact as the High Court may not have informed the HCEO.
+If the stay or set aside is granted, the tenant can inform the HCEO of this fact in order to prevent further enforcement steps if there is a delay in the High Court notifying the HCEO.

-An application relating to the possession order, such as to set aside or vary the original possession order, must be made to the County Court.
+An application to set aside or vary the original possession order must be made to the County Court.

 Directory of High Court Enforcement Officers